autarch/blog.urth.org/content/posts/2021-03-21-writing-a-postgres-sql-pretty-printer-in-rust-part-1-5.md

 ## Next up

-Here's the list of what I wanted to cover in future posts.
+Here's a list of what I want to cover in future posts.

 * Diving into the Postgres grammar to understand the AST.
-* How I'm approaching tests for this project, and how I generate test cases from the Postgres documentation.
+* [How I'm approaching tests for this project, and how I generate test cases from the Postgres documentation]({{< relref "2021-04-24-writing-a-postgres-sql-pretty-printer-in-rust-part-2" >}}).
 * The benefits of Rust pattern-matching for working with ASTs.
-* How terrible my solution to generating SQL in the pretty printer is, and how I wonder if there's a better way to do this.
+* How terrible my initial solution to generating SQL in the pretty printer is, and how I fixed it (once I actually fix it).
-* How the proc macro in the `bitflags_serde_int` crate works.
+* How the proc macro in the `bitflags_serde_int` crate works[^2].
 * Who knows what else?

 [Stay tuned](/index.xml) for more posts in the future.